 N The Company has not traded or invested in Crypto currency or Virtual Currency during the current financial year.

-48 The Company uses accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the accounting software.
+49 The Company uses accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the accounting software.
 Further, the audit trail feature was neither disabled nor tampered with during the current financial year.
+The audit trail has been preserved by the Company as per the statutory requirements for record retention.